feniix/ccplugins/.serena/memories/project_purpose.md

 # Project Purpose

 ## Overview
-This is a **Claude Plugin Marketplace** - a catalog of plugins distributed through Claude Code's plugin system.
+This is a **Claude Plugin Marketplace** (ccplugins) - a catalog of plugins distributed through Claude Code's plugin system.
 Users add this marketplace to discover and install plugins.

 ## Architecture
 This is a **manifest registry**, not a traditional code project.
 The structure: